dayze/magic-monkey/README.md

 ## Documentation

-Magic Monkey is a CSS library.
+Magic Monkey is a CSS library offering practical classes and a responsive grid based on Flexbox.
 You can check for the documentation at this address : http://www.magicmonkey.fr/

 ## Download